 Make time to find mentors who can help you ‘coach’ your employees and improve their performance.

-Keep a professional demeanor
+Keep a Professional Demeanor

 A strong work ethic is built on professionalism.